UMD-CS-STICs/389Lspring18/final-project/README.md

 Every two weeks between when the proposal is due and when the demo is due, you will submit a checkpoint to update the facilitators on your progress and any roadblocks you've run into.

-You will need to submit a write-up that includes:
+It will be formatted as a short write-up.
+Include the following:
-- An overview of the progress you have made so far.
+- A brief overview of the progress you have made so far, and any problems you have encountered.
-- The remaining work to be completed.
+- A brief overview of what work remains to be completed.
-- A list of changes you have made to your project since your last proposal/checkpoint.
+- An updated architecture diagram using [Cloudcraft](https://cloudcraft.co/app) (preferable), [Draw.io](https://www.draw.io/?splash=0&libs=aws2), or a comparable tool.
-- Problems that you have encountered so far and how you have addressed them.
+- A list of any open questions you have.
-- A link to your updated GitHub codebase.
-Make sure to include a `README.md`.
+- A link to your updated (public) GitHub codebase.
+Make sure to include a `README.md` in your repo.

-You can submit the checkpoints to the submit server.
+You will submit the checkpoints to the submit server.
+If you are working as a group, then you only need to submit one checkpoint.

 #### Codebase